Tang poetry: The 300 Tang Poems

 The most popular Tang Poems collection might be the so-called 300 Tang Poems compiled by Qing dynasty scholar Sun Zhu.

 It is so popular that many poems in it have been adopted by Chinese language text books of China's primary schools and secondary schools.
 Some of the poems in it are normally regarded as must-recite ones.

 He said he found the poems in the poetry textbook students that had been using, "Poems by A Thousand Writers" (Qian-jia-shi), were not carefully selected but a mixture of Tang dynasty poems and Song dynasty poems written in different styles.
 He also regarded that some poetry works in that book were not very well-written in terms of language skill and rhyme.

-Therefore, he picked those best and most popular poems from Tang dynasty only and formed this new collection of about 310 poems including poems by the most renowned poets such as Li Bai and Du Fu.
+He curated this collection of about 310 poems, including those by renowned poets such as Li Bai and Du Fu.

 These poems are about various topics including friendship, politics, idyllic life and ladies' life, and so on.